GETTING MORE DISTANCE

 Want extra distance without extra effort?
 If so, simply turn your shoulders a little farther on the

+backswing.
 This extra coiling creates a greater swing arc and thereby produces greater leverage.
-And the more

 Tom's Golf Tips